-A key responsibility of WHO National Influenza Centres (NICs) is to submit influenza viruses in a timely manner to one of the WHO Collaborating Centres for Reference and Research on Influenza (WHO CC) in Atlanta, Beijing, London, Melbourne or Tokyo.
-Other diagnostic and reference laboratories are also encouraged to submit influenza virus isolates and specimens to a WHO CC to extend the geographic range of WHO’s influenza surveillance.
+A key responsibility of WHO National Influenza Centres (NICs) is to submit influenza viruses in a timely manner to one of the WHO Collaborating Centres for Reference and Research on Influenza (WHO CCRRI) in Atlanta, Beijing, London, Melbourne or Tokyo.
+Other diagnostic and reference laboratories are also encouraged to submit influenza virus isolates and specimens to a WHO CCRRI to extend the geographic range of WHO’s influenza surveillance.

-The results of virus analysis at the WHO CC will be reported to the submitting laboratory and compiled with results obtained for other recent viruses so that WHO can monitor the evolution of influenza virus strains throughout the year and make recommendations on suitable strains for use in vaccines.
+The results of virus analysis at the WHO CCRRI will be reported to the submitting laboratory and compiled with results obtained for other recent viruses so that WHO can monitor the evolution of influenza virus strains throughout the year and make recommendations on suitable strains for use in vaccines.

 Influenza Centres are expected to: